cwray-tech/portfolio-frontend/README.md

 # My Personal Portfolio Frontend On NuxtJS

-This is the frontend code to my personal portfolio, coming soon!
+This is the frontend code to [my personal portfolio](https://chriswray.dev).

+I am open to opportunities!
+Feel free to check out my website and learn more about me.

 ## Build Setup